network1211/sre-security/use-case01/README.md

 *Configuring Routemap*
-You have to replace 'your_app_domain_here' by your real application domain.
+You have to replace 'your_app_domain_here' with your real application domain.

 ```
 dvwa-route-nap.yaml